regebro/supporting-python-3/source/intro.rst

 There is still very little documentation on how to port to Python 3.
 There is a short how-to in the Python 3.2 documentation at http://docs.python.org/dev/howto/pyporting.html.
-There is also page on the official Python wiki for porting notes at http://wiki.python.org/moin/PortingPythonToPy3k but it is still fairly empty.
+There is also a page on the official Python wiki for porting notes at http://wiki.python.org/moin/PortingPythonToPy3k but it is still fairly empty.